-The Discovery Program's Fellowship schemes support the highest-quality fundamental and applied research and research training and provides research support for early, mid-career and senior researchers.
+The Discovery Program's Fellowship schemes provide support for early, mid-career and senior researchers undertaking the highest-quality fundamental and applied research and research training.

 The specific objectives and assessment criteria for each of the grant opportunities covered in the Handbook are listed in the Appendix, and are also available in the relevant Grant Guidelines on GrantConnect.